-The Surprising Truth About Failure That Took Me Years to Accept—and How It Changed Everything
+The Surprising Truth About Failure That Took Me Years to Accept—And How It Changed Everything

 Now I teach clients to practice direct but kind refusals.